YasmineBB/The-True-Crime-Quiz/README.md

 ## Design

 ### Colour Scheme
 The colour scheme I have chosen for the quiz is overall darker tones with a lighter colour for maximum user accessibility.
-A shade of red of course thrown in to the mix.

 ![Colour Scheme](./assets/images/README%20Images/coolers-colour-palette.png)

-#### Accessibility

 ### Typography

 I have chosen two fonts to use across the site; 'Fjalla One', which is a medium-contrast display sans serif, and 'Open Sans Condensed'.
 Both taken from Google Fonts.
 Fjalla One is used for the majority of headings and buttons and Open Sans Condensed for all other text on the site.

 ### Images

 There are of course many themes to use for the topic of True Crime, but I decided to choose a dark and eerie image as the background for the whole site to coincide with the theme of True Crime, without being too specific!
 The contrast between the dark image is clear with the colour scheme used for the quiz to ensure good accessibility for all users.

 ![Background Image](assets/images/black-and-white-door-view.jpeg)